 Cross-cultural differences in negotiation can be particularly challenging.
 When people from different cultures negotiate, they often feel uncertain about how to act and confused by one another’s statements and behavior.
 The potential for misunderstandings and conflict is often high as a result.
-In her new book, Rule Makers, Rule Breakers: How Tight and Loose Cultures Wire Our World (Scribner, 2018), University of Maryland psychologist Michele Gelfand explains how a simple yet powerful new cultural framework can help us make sense of our differences, get along better, and achieve more at the bargaining table.
+In her book, Rule Makers, Rule Breakers: How Tight and Loose Cultures Wire Our World (Scribner, 2018), University of Maryland psychologist Michele Gelfand explains how a simple yet powerful cultural framework can help us make sense of our differences, get along better, and achieve more at the bargaining table.

 The tight-loose divide when unlocking cultural differences in negotiation

 Scientists and pundits have come up with many theories to explain cross-cultural differences and conflicts at the national and local level: collectivism versus individualism, urban versus rural, red versus blue, and so on.
 Although these frameworks have proven useful, Gelfand has identified a primal difference that can be applied to virtually all cultures throughout human history: their relative tightness or looseness, as reflected in the strength of their social norms.

 The “invisible glue” that holds cultures together, social norms are the behaviors a culture deems acceptable, ranging from whether it’s OK to be late for meetings to how close we should stand to our colleagues to which drugs can be legally consumed.
 From earliest childhood, we begin to absorb the norms of our culture and often adhere to them unthinkingly throughout our lives.